Andy666Fox/Matrix_image/Readme.md

 5. Well, I wrote some comments so that in a year I wouldn’t be fucking crazy about my genius.

 ## TODO:
+1. Add the ability to change the base color
-1. ~~Optimize this shit~~ (I am looking towards using the **numba** module in some functions)
+2. ~~Optimize this shit~~ (I am looking towards using the **numba** module in some functions)
-2. Now the problem with not quite correct color rendition is obvious.
-I'm working on this too.
+3. ~~Now the problem with not quite correct color rendition is obvious.
+I'm working on this too.~~